OlivierSohn/hamazed/BACKLOG.md

-- we could do onTargetSize in terminal when size changes.

-- draw in green the numbers that are on the shortest path to win.

-- remove validateScreen ?
+- draw titles:
+type Title = [Colored BigChar]
+BigChar Int Char

+ Chat -> Int -> [Coords Pos]

 - make a bigger countdown, with zoom out on each number. https://hackage.haskell.org/package/barrier-0.1.1/src/data-generator.hs https://github.com/schell/gelatin/blob/master/gelatin-freetype2/src/Gelatin/FreeType2/Utils.hs

 https://www.hipsthetic.com/30-best-free-pixel-fonts/

+- optimize opengl rendering under heavy conditions (no delta rendering, a lot of successive renders, like in the resize scenario)

+1 : optimize arithmetic operations
+1.1 : precompute pixel values : type PixelValue = Vec2 Pos

+- draw in green the numbers that are on the shortest path to win.

 - color of number explosion should be grey if number is deactivated.